pinterest/api-quickstart/README.md

 ## Purpose

 This repository has code that is intended to provide a quick start for working with the [Pinterest API](https://developers.pinterest.com/docs/redoc/).
-The current version is really just a first draft.
-It has some shell (bash) scripts and python code that demonstrate "hello, world" functionality.
-Over time, we hope to demonstrate a lot more of the API functionality and support a few more languages.
+There is currently python code that implements a number of use cases, JavaScript (nodejs) code that is catching up to the python code, and a bash script that demonstrates the OAuth authentication and authorization flow.
+Over time, we plan to add more demonstrations of API functionality and additional languages -- likely ruby and Java.

 ## Quick Start